LetsTag/web/README.md

 ### Deploy

 * yarn deploy
-* Go to GitHub settings for the martspec and update and set custom domain to martspec.com
+* Go to GitHub settings for the letstag and update and set custom domain to letstag.app

 <!-- ### How do I get set up? ### -->